project-echo/traefik-ocsp/README.md

 ## About

-This is a [Traefik plugin](https://plugins.traefik.io/create) to turn [RFC 6960](https://datatracker.ietf.org/doc/html/rfc6960#appendix-A.1) OCSP over HTTP GET style requests to POST style.
+This is a [Traefik plugin](https://plugins.traefik.io/create) to integrate TLS certificate OCSP requests as a Middleware.

-Main reason for this plugin to exist is to handle cases where GET request URL contains double `//` characters, which Vault PKI engine [OCSP requests handler](https://developer.hashicorp.com/vault/api-docs/secret/pki#ocsp-request) has trouble parsing.
+There are two modes of operation, `rewrite` mode is to turn [RFC 6960](https://datatracker.ietf.org/doc/html/rfc6960#appendix-A.1) OCSP over HTTP GET style requests to POST style.
+Main reason for this plugin mode to exist is to handle cases where GET request URL contains double `//` characters, which Vault PKI engine [OCSP requests handler](https://developer.hashicorp.com/vault/api-docs/secret/pki#ocsp-request) has trouble parsing.
 The plugin matches a request by its path prefix (i.e. `/ocsp`), extracts the remainder of data from URL path, converts it into binary body contents and rewrites the request from GET to POST with proper headers.

+The other `check` mode is to actively generate an OCSP cert validation request, and parsing the response from configured OCSP endpoint, deciding if it is still a good cert.
+This helps make sure any revoked certificates can not continue with their request to Traefik.

 ## Usage

-For a plugin to be active for a given Traefik instance, it must be declared in the static configuration.

-Plugins are parsed and loaded exclusively during startup, which allows Traefik to check the integrity of the code and catch errors early on.
-If an error occurs during loading, the plugin is disabled.

-For security reasons, it is not possible to start a new plugin or modify an existing one while Traefik is running.

-Once loaded, middleware plugins behave exactly like statically compiled middlewares.
-Their instantiation and behavior are driven by the dynamic configuration.

-Plugin dependencies must be [vendored](https://golang.org/ref/mod#vendoring) for each plugin.
-Vendored packages should be included in the plugin's GitHub repository. ([Go modules](https://blog.golang.org/using-go-modules) are not supported.)

-### Configuration

 For each plugin, the Traefik static configuration must define the module name (as is usual for Go packages).

-The following declaration (given here in YAML) defines a plugin:
+The following declaration defines a plugin:

 ```yaml
 # Static configuration